 CREATE TABLE t1(c1 int primary key, c2 int, c3 int);

--- Use the `FAST_MINMAX` hint to prevent the optimizer from accelerating the MAX(c1) operation.
+-- Use the `FAST_MINMAX` hint to disable the optimizer from accelerating MAX(c1) operations.

 SELECT /*+ NO_FAST_MINMAX */ MAX(c1) FROM t1;

-The INLINE hint specifies that a common table expression (CTE) be expanded, and integrated into the main query.
-The MATERIALIZE hint is the opposite of the INLINE hint.
+The INLINE hint specifies the expansion of a common table expression (CTE) and integrates the CTE directly into the main query.
+The reverse operation is the MATERIALIZE hint.

 Syntax